The Government remains committed to managing the size of the public sector.

 Agency Heads are responsible for managing the size of their workforces —including recruitment activity — by ensuring that employee headcount is consistent with Average Staffing Level (ASL)1 estimates reported through the budget process.

 Monitoring and reporting arrangements

-An agency's headcount at a point in time is not directly comparable to ASL.
-However, the two data sets provide the Commission with an indication of trends and variances in agencies' staffing profiles.
+Agency's headcount at a point in time is not directly comparable to ASL.
+However, the two data sets provide an indication of trends and variances in agencies' staffing profiles.
 Variances can occur due to a number of reasons, such as Machinery of Government changes, workforce planning decisions and operational requirements.

-1 Budget ASL is the average number of employees receiving salary or wages (or compensation in lieu of salary or wages) over a financial year, with adjustments for casual and part-time staff to show the average full-time equivalent.
+1 Budget ASL is the average number of employees receiving salary or wages (or compensation in lieu of salary or wages) over a financial year, with adjustments for casual and part-time employees to show the full-time equivalent.
 See Department of Finance website.